AnRkey/AIB/docs/architecture.md

 ## Performance Considerations

 1. **Process Isolation**
-   - Each webview in a separate process for stability
+   - Each WebContentsView in a separate process for stability
    - Main application remains responsive if a service crashes

 2. **Resource Management**